Board of Directors

 Camille wholeheartedly embraces Ascencia’s mission, making her an incredible asset to Ascencia.
 Her skills, experiences, and insights lend toward successful fundraising outcomes and further expansion of Ascencia’s reach and outcomes.

-Director of Grants and Finance
+Director of Grants and Finance / Acting Director of Operations

 Meredith Fleisher joined Ascencia in November of 2020 as the Grants Manager and promoted to her current position in January 2022.
 Prior to joining Ascencia, Meredith worked as the VP of Business Administration at Auritec Pharmaceuticals, a biotechnology company located in Pasadena, CA. Throughout her 9-year tenure at Auritec, she oversaw the operations, human resources and accounting teams.